nazar256/parapipe/README.md

 It's **important** to read everything from "out" even when the pipeline won't produce any viable result.
 It will be stuck otherwise.

-4. Push values for processing into the pipeline.
+4. Push values for processing into the pipeline:
-   You can do this even before a `Pipe` call, but beware that in such case the `Push` can be blocked when input queue is filled:
 ```go
 pipeline.Push("something")
 ```